rincewind/roast/README.md

       });
     })();

-As it sounds, `inline` just inlines files before CoffeeScript compiles them.
+Just as it sounds, `inline` just inlines files before CoffeeScript compiles them.
 Just note that Roast works at compile time, so you can't pass `inline` a variable or an interpolated string, it only takes constant strings.

+To make things easier, the path to inlined files is relative to the file you are inlining them to.
+For example, from `/main.coffee`, if you

+    inline 'src/foo'

+Roast will look for `/src/foo.coffee`.

 ## License